Harvard International Relations Council: Harvard Program for International Education

 The Harvard Program for International Education (HPIE) is a public service program run and staffed by Harvard undergraduates passionate about international relations.
 HPIE seeks to promote international awareness and education in today's youth.
 HPIE tutors teach from a standardized curriculum that they develop on-campus and distribute to students on-site.
 HPIE tutors go through the curriculum, which incorporates useful skills students can use in their other studies, over the course of eight sessions, with one class period each week.
 Previous curricula have included topics in immigration, nation-building, and the politics of clean water.
 Curricula culminate in a short conference that brings students together for HPIE Day, an exciting day of debate on the Harvard campus.
-HPIE Day allows students to demonstrate what they have learned, as well as to finish each semester energized about international affairs.
+HPIE Day allows students to demonstrate what their acquired skills.

+The Harvard Program for International Education is currently led by co-Executive Directors Sammy Tin and Tasia Avery.